 Understanding the Importance of Safe Disposal

-A handful of toxic chemicals are in printing ink and toner cartridges alone.
+A handful of toxic chemicals, such as volatile organic compounds (VOCs) and heavy metals, are present in printing ink and toner cartridges alone.

 The plastic housing, printed circuits, and other components also pose a threat to the environment.